hasindu2008/f5c/_docs/commands.md

 ## DESCRIPTION

-Given a set of base-called nanopore reads and associated raw signals, f5c call-methylation detects the methylated cytosine and f5c eventalign aligns raw nanopore DNA signals (events) to the base-called read. f5c can optionally utilise CUDA enabled NVIDIA graphics cards for acceleration. f5c is a heavily re-engineered and optimised implementation of the call-methylation and eventalign modules in Nanopolish.
+Given a set of base-called nanopore reads and associated raw signals, f5c call-methylation detects the methylated cytosine at genomic CpG cites and f5c eventalign aligns raw nanopore DNA signals (events) to the base-called read. f5c can optionally utilise CUDA enabled NVIDIA graphics cards for acceleration. f5c is a heavily re-engineered and optimised implementation of the call-methylation and eventalign modules in Nanopolish.

 ## COMMANDS

 * `index`:
-         Build an index mapping from basecalled reads to the signals measured by the sequencer (same as nanopolish index).
+         Build an index map from basecalled reads to the signals measured by the sequencer (same as nanopolish index).
 * `call-methylation`:
-         Classify nucleotides as methylated or not (optimised nanopolish call-methylation).
+         Classify nucleotides as methylated or not at genomic CpG sites (optimised nanopolish call-methylation).
 * `meth-freq`:
          Calculate methylation frequency at genomic CpG sites (optimised nanopolish calculate_methylation_frequency.py).
 * `eventalign`: